espressif/esp-idf/docs/en/api-reference/system/mm.rst

 * If it is the identical scenario, this API will behaves exactly the same as the enclosed scenario.
 * If it is the overlapped scenario, this API will by default return an :c:macro:`ESP_ERR_INVALID_ARG`.
 This means, ``esp_mmap`` driver by default does not allow mapping a physical memory address to multiple virtual memory addresses.

 Specially, you can use :c:macro:`ESP_MMU_MMAP_FLAG_PADDR_SHARED`.
-This flags stands for one-to-multiple mapping between a physical address and multiple virtual addresses:
+This flag stands for one-to-multiple mapping between a physical address and multiple virtual addresses:

 * If it is the overlapped scenario, this API will allocate a new virtual memory block as requested, then map to the given physical memory block.